Ray-Tracing-Systems/HydraCamPluginExample/README.md

 ```bash
 hydra -inputlib "tests/demo_05" -statefile "statex_00001.xml" -cpu_fb 0
 ```
-Please note that "-cpu_fb" is zero which mean you can not use CPU plugin in this mode, so if you press 'p' you will see black screen.
+Please note that "-cpu_fb" is zero which mean you can not use CPU plugin in this mode (because frame buffer is stored on GPU now which means different algorithm of contribution of samples to image), so if you press 'p' you will see black screen.
 So, to see results of path tracing with pin-hole camera **set 'cpu_plugin' to 0** in camera node inside scene XML.

 3. Debug run in a window (press 'p' to run Path Tracing)